ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

     Space: O(n)
     ```

-22. [**Prereqs Possible**] Given a number of courses `n` (0 - n-1) and and edge list of prereqs as arguments, write a function to return a boolean indicating whether or not it is possible to complete all courses.
+20. [**Prereqs Possible**] Given a number of courses `n` (0 - n-1) and an edge list of prereqs as arguments (as a directed graph), write a function to return a boolean indicating whether or not it is possible to complete all courses.

     ```python
     def prereqsPossibel(num_courses, prereqs):